The Royal Temple of historic Attanagalla Vihara

 The story of King Sirisangabo.

 Sangabodhi (Sirisangabo) , Gotabhaya and Sangatissa were three friends.
 They were on their way to Anuradhapura to serve the king Vijaya.
 While the three friends were passing Thisawewa, a blind Wiseman who dwelt in a hut by the road exclaimed to hear their footsteps: "The earth bears these three kings."
 Only the last one to follow the two friends , Gotabhaya , heard this.
 He quickly approached the blind man and insisted "Pray tell me, whose reign will last long?"
 The answer was "The last one's my lord."
 Having heard this most unexpected prophesy, Gotabhaya quickly joined the other two.
 He determined not to reveal anything about the prophesy to the two friends.
+Thus, the three friends finally reached Anuradhapura as expected and served the king Vijaya as ministers very closely.

-πŸ‘‰Sangatissa becomes the king:
+πSangatissa becomes the king:

 Sangatissa assassinated the king Vijaya and crowned himself as the king.
 He served Anuradhapura for four years.
 According to legends, the king Sangatissa had a greed for damba fruit.

-Damba; also known as ma-dam)
+(Damba; also known as ma-dam)

+So, they say , he often travelled to the eastern part of the island with his troops.
 Damba fruits could be found in abundance in the east.
 However, these royal journeys created trouble for the peasants in the east.
 The peasants who knew the king's greed for damba conspired to kill him.
 They killed the king by letting him eat poisoned damba fruits.
 The untimely death of king Sangatissa paved the way for Sangabo to ascend the throne.

-πŸ‘‰ King Sangabo
+π King Sangabo

 King Sangabo was the king of Anuradhapura in the 3rd century.
 His reign lasted from 251 - 253 AD.
 King Sangabo loved his subjects.
 He was known as a pious and just king.
 He devoted himself to Buddhism and other meritorious work.
 According to Mahawamsa king Sangabo made every effort to lead his life according to the teachings of the Buddha.
+King Sangabo even refused to execute criminals.
+It is said that he exiled them secretly to remote parts of the country.
+Then he got down dead bodies from the burial ground and burnt them in the presence of his subjects pretending that those were the bodies of the criminals executed by him.

 Meanwhile , King Sangabo's chief minister, Gotabhaya , led a rebellion against him.
 However, the king did not want to quell the rebellion and remain in power.
 He thought that such an attempt would only lead to bloodshed and misery to both parties.

-😍 The king voluntarily abdicated the throne and retired to the forest to live the rest of his life as a hermit.
+π The king voluntarily abdicated the throne and retired to the forest to live the rest of his life as a hermit.
 Taking advantage of the opportunity his chief minister , Gotabhaya , became the king of Anuradhapura.

-πŸ‘‰ King Gotabhaya
+π King Gotabhaya

 King Gotabhaya constantly lived in fear.
 He thought that Sirisangabo would reorganize troops and regain the throne.
 So, he made every effort to capture Sirisangabo dead or alive.
 He even went to the extent of offering a reward for Sirisangabo's head.
 It is said that King Gotabhaya killed anyone who resembled Sirisangabo.
 There was bloodshed and uncertainty in Anuradhapura.
 People had to live in fear.

-King Sirisangabo's arrival to Attanagalla
+King Sirisangabo's arrival to Attanagalla.

 Due to the threat to his life, the king travelled as far as he could.
-He wanted to live in peace. 😏(It is possible that the king would never have been imatured enough to choose a place closer to Anuradhapura in order to escape an enemy's wroth.
+He wanted to live in peace. π(It is possible that the king would never have been imatured enough to choose a place closer to Anuradhapura in order to escape an enemy's wroth.
 Beside that, Anuradhapura and the surrounding areas were highly populated during this period) It was in such a backdrop that fate brought him to Attanagalla.
 He had the ideal environment here to lead a life of an ascetic.
 He settled down in the small cave located on the hillock.
 He had the basic facilities for living in the vicinity.

 One day, a poor peasant from Anuradhapura or possibly one having relations with Anuradhapura happened to pass his way by the cave where the hermit Sirisangabo was living engaged in his meditations.
 It was time for his lunch.
 The peasant noticed the hermit by the pond and thought of sharing his meal with him.
 The two shared the meal while engaged in a friendly chat.
 The peasant hardly knew who the hermit was.